dimarconicola/storiellai/DEPLOYMENT_GUIDE.md

 # Storyteller Box Deployment Guide: Creating a Master Image

-Thi8.  **Set Up Auto-Start Service:**
-    *   Copy the provided systemd service file to the system directory:
-        ```bash
-        sudo cp systemd/storyteller.service /etc/systemd/system/
-        ```
-    *   Reload the systemd daemon:
-        ```bash
-        sudo systemctl daemon-reload
-        ```
-    *   Enable the service to start on boot:
-        ```bash
-        sudo systemctl enable storyteller.service
-        ```
-9.  **Test Logging Setup:**
-    *   The system uses structured logging with rotation
-    *   Check that logging is configured correctly:
-        ```bash
-        # Run the application manually
-        cd /home/pi/storiellai/src
-        python3 box.py

-        # Stop with Ctrl+C after a moment and check logs
-        cat storyteller.log
-        ```
-    *   Ensure log rotation works and error logs are captured
-10. **Thoroughly Test:**es the process for creating a master Raspberry Pi OS image for the Storyteller Box.
+This guide describes the process for creating a master Raspberry Pi OS image for the Storyteller Box.
 This allows for quick and easy replication of the software setup onto multiple Raspberry Pi units, ideal for creating gifts or multiple instances of the device.

 ## Overview